eventql/eventql/doc/internals/replication.md

 When compacting a partition (i.e. folding the list of minor segments into a new major segment) the server writes out a new segment file.
 The new segment file has the base_segment_id set to the id of the most recent minor segment included in the new segment.
+Additionaly, when compacting a table, a list of up to MAX_SEGMENT_HISTORY included segment ids (i.e. the ids of previous segments that have been compacted into the new segment) might be added to the new segment entry.

 Note that the old segments do not get deleted immediately after compaction, but are later deleted in the replication procedure.